How can a business increase 21% profitability? Employee experience management can improve your employees effort. Let desiginial help you.

 With the technologies we have, we can give future forecasts.
-With massive amounts of data – either from historical data or similar companies in the industries – we can predict a future trend on sales or expenses or any relatable numbers.
-In Netflix, for example, there are recommended movies for the users to watch.
-This is based on their previous behaviors, as well as what others are watching.
-Check out this article we write about predictive analytics and its role in exceeding customer expectations.
+We can predict a future trend in sales or expenses or any relatable numbers with massive amounts of data from historical data or similar industry companies.
+On Netflix, for example, there are recommended movies for users to watch.
+This is based on their previous behaviors and what others are watching.
+Check out this article about predictive analytics and its role in exceeding customer expectations.

 Massive data is the key to data science

-Inter-connectivity is important for data science.
+Interconnectivity is important for data science.
 A smart home would have multiple sensors that can be activated with a voice command.
-A smart city can manage surveillance for security and improves services, such as public transportation with sensors.
+With sensors, a smart city can manage security surveillance and improve services, such as public transportation.
 Tesla produces cars with multiple sensors and manages them with software.
-When a defect is found, other automotive companies need to check the overall system, call back their cars, and re-manufacture them.
-Meanwhile, Tesla can look at the problem and fix the software issues, and upload it to the cloud so that customers can download the new version.
-Data science is the key to integrated solutions that benefits both customers and producers.
+Other automotive companies must check the overall system, call back their cars, and re-manufacture them when a defect is found.
+Meanwhile, Tesla can look at the problem, fix the software issues, and upload it to the cloud so that customers can download the new version.
+Data science is the key to integrated solutions that benefit customers and producers.

 The ability to learn and interpret data is neural networks

 Like the human mind, neural networks are algorithms that train computers to understand what data is given to them.
 For example, when a cat's picture is thrown into a computer's memory, it should be able to identify it as a cat.
 A simplified version of this case is to throw scribbles of the number ‘3’ and let the computer learn that it is the number ‘3’.
 The computer would look at the image grid-by-grid and determine what it is based on the darkened grids—more on neural networks.